-Take a day out from Sydney to the nearby iconic Blue Mountains and go bush walking, visit a wildlife park, see the Three Sisters rock formation, enjoy a BBQ lunch and see Wentworth waterfall.
+Take a day out from Sydney to the nearby iconic Blue Mountains and go bush walking, visit a wildlife park, see the Three Sisters rock formation, enjoy lunch and see Wentworth waterfall.

 All about the 13 Day Sydney to Alice Springs Tour Package

 Our Real Aussie Adventures Sydney to Alice Springs tour is full of adventure.
 Start in Australia's largest city on the east coast Sydney and travel via Melbourne and Adelaide to the central Australian town of Alice Springs.
 Explore Canberra, Victorian high country, Great Ocean Road, South Australian outback and Uluru (Ayers Rock) on this overland journey.

 Bucket list inclusions on our Sydney to Alice Springs tour are sunset and sunrise over Uluru, hiking to MacKenzie Falls, staying underground in Coober Pedy, visiting a kangaroo orphanage, a guided hike of Kings Canyon, Kata Tjuta and seeing Watarrka with great hikes and incredible sunrises and sunsets, camping amongst the red gum trees at Stony Creek Bush Camp and view the magic of the Flinders Ranges.
 Plus the Great Ocean Road and Sunset at Twelve Apostles with fantastic hikes through the mountains of the Grampians National Park, the Shipwreck Coast, surf beaches, artistic seaside villages and the serenity of the Otway temperate rainforest.
 Phew!
 So much to see and do in just 13 days!

 Real Aussie Adventures is about adventure and getting involved.
 We don’t define by age but our trips are quite active.
 We get travelers from all over the world, people traveling by themselves, couples and groups.